Martina-Talan/mail-client/README.md

 ### 🚀 Features

 *User Authentication*
-- Register and log in to your account
+&nbsp;Register and log in to your account

 *Compose Emails*
-- Send emails to other registered users
+&nbsp;Send emails to other registered users

 *Mailbox System*
-- View emails in Inbox, Sent, and Archive.
+&nbsp;View emails in Inbox, Sent, and Archive.

 *Read/Unread Status*
-- Mark emails as read or unread.
+&nbsp;Mark emails as read or unread.

 *Archive/Unarchive Emails*
-- Organize your inbox efficiently.
+&nbsp;Organize your inbox efficiently.

 *Reply to Emails*
-- Easily respond to received messages.
+&nbsp;Easily respond to received messages.

 *Single Page Navigation*
-- Uses JavaScript to update views dynamically.
+&nbsp;Uses JavaScript to update views dynamically.

 ### 🛠️ Installation & Setup